7 Reasons To Seek Addiction Treatment

 Heavy users may experience more serious side effects, such as hallucinations, delirium, altered sensory perceptions, depersonalization (feeling detached from oneself), and seizures.

 While it may be possible to successfully detox from benzodiazepines on your own, withdrawal symptoms can be very uncomfortable and difficult to manage at home.
-A reputable inpatient or outpatient detox center will help you manage withdrawal symptoms—sometimes with medications, such as beta-blockers or antidepressants.
+A reputable inpatient or outpatient detox treatment facility will help you manage withdrawal symptoms—sometimes with medications, such as beta-blockers or antidepressants.

-While detoxification will get the drug out of your system and address physical dependence issues, you may still have a strong urge to use.
-This is where outpatient treatment can help.
+While detoxification will get the drug out of your system and address physical dependence issues, you may still have a strong urge to engage in benzodiazepine use.
+Often, detox is only the beginning of one’s treatment process, and patients will choose to continue their recovery journey at an inpatient or outpatient treatment facility.

-Intensive outpatient programs (IOP programs) are designed to further recovery for those who have completed a detox program or don’t need one.
-IOP bridges the gap between active rehabilitation and independent living.
+Intensive outpatient programs (IOP programs) are designed to further substance abuse recovery for those who have completed a detox program or don’t need one.
+Intensive outpatient programs bridge the gap between active rehabilitation and independent living, allowing those struggling with drug abuse to reacclimate to life in the real world while still leaning on the support of a substance abuse treatment provider.

 RECO Intensive’s Delray Beach outpatient drug treatment program provides world-class care overseen by an outstanding team of clinicians and therapists.
-Our skilled team utilizes intensive therapies and group programs to treat the lingering effects of addiction to help you create healthy boundaries and pathways for lifelong recovery.
+At our addiction center, our skilled team utilizes intensive therapy sessions and support groups to treat the lingering effects of addiction to help you or a loved one create healthy boundaries and pathways for lifelong recovery.

 We accept most insurance plans, including BlueCross/BlueShield, HealthNet, Aetna, and many others.
-Call us to learn more at 561.808.7986.
+Call us to learn more at 561.808.7986, or contact our addiction center online using this form.
+There’s no time like right now to get back on the road to a brighter future.

 Discover a better life and call our recovery helpline today.